jimianelli/techinteractions/README.md

 [`R/Codes_plots.r`] (https://github.com/Kotkot/techinteractions/blob/trial/R/Codes_plots.r)  is one utility function that allows to do the above.

 ## File description
-Please refer to [this document] (https://github.com/Kotkot/techinteractions/tree/trial/doc/File-description.Rmd)
+If one want to have a better understanding of what each file does, please refer to [this document] (https://github.com/Kotkot/techinteractions/tree/trial/doc/File-description.Rmd)